dimitri-nicolo/calico/security/domain-based-policy.md

 #### Workload and host endpoints

-Policy with domain names can be enforced for workload or host endpoints.
+Policy with domain names can be enforced on workload or host endpoints.
 When a policy with domain names applies to a workload endpoint, it allows that workload to connect out to the specified domains.
 When policy with domain names applies to a host endpoint, it allows clients directly on the relevant host (including any host-networked workloads) to connect out to the specified domains.